ibm-cloud-docs/cloud-logs/migration-tool.md

 - Planning your migration.

     You can collect information about {{site.data.keyword.cloud_notm}} resources that are impacted by the migration in an account.
-The information that is generated includes information about current resources, and terraform scripts for the new resources.
+The information that is generated includes information about current resources, and Terraform scripts for the new resources.
 You can use this information to find out what needs to be migrated and define a plan.

 - Migrating 1 instance and its subresources.